RJTech5/RockHunter/README.md

   - Click the "Data Sets" button at the bottom of the left window
   - Go to the "Digital Elevation" tab, then under "SRTM," select "SRTM 1 Arc-Second Global."
   - Click the "results" button at the bottom of the left window
-  - The titles that cover your selected area will appear in the left window.
-Click on the footprint button to overlay each tile's coverage, or download the files.
+  - The tiles that cover your selected area will appear in the left window.
+Click on the footprint button to overlay each tile's coverage or download the files using the download button (click on the .dted file).
 - drag and drop your DTED files into the dted folder
 - input the parameters at the top of the rockHunter.py script
 - run rockHunter.py